Due to the rapid spread of the SARS-CoV-2 virus (COVID-19), we are implementing the following changes/recommendations

-- We can perform an antibody test for Covid 19 exposure but the test has important limitations.
-Four other coronaviruses circulated in the United States over
+- We can perform a serum (blood) antibody test for Covid 19, but the test has important limitations.
+Antibodies typically appear in the bloodstream 2 -3 weeks

-if you were ill after intimate exposure to someone known to have Covid 19 disease.
+AFTER a Covid 19 infection so they cannot establish an acute diagnosis.
 Our providers can discuss the helpfulness of Covid 19 antibody testing in an office visit.

-- We will still be allowing any patient with NON-RESPIRATORY complaints to be in our waiting room and evaluated by our staff.
+- We will still be allowing any patient with NON-RESPIRATORY complaints to be in our waiting room.